JoshuaWise/vapr-compress/README.md

 ### options.anyStatus = *false*

 By default, compression will be skipped if `res.code >= 300`.
-However, if this option is set to `true`, responses of any status code will be eligible for compression.
+If this option is set to `true`, however, responses of any status code will be eligible for compression.

 ```js
 route.use(compress({ anyStatus: true }));